ppy/osu-wiki/news/2023/2023-08-05-skinning-contest-icons-of-an-era-results.md

 [Spoo](https://osu.ppy.sh/users/11805037) was not a *fool* when they chose their theme (which somehow again involves the universe or space), because this skin stands head and shoulders above all other entries with a mind-blowing **1303** votes!

 Inspired from the [2016 map of *A FOOL MOON NIGHT*](https://osu.ppy.sh/beatmapsets/524026#osu/1186901) by The Koxx, [Spoo's entry](https://osu.ppy.sh/community/forums/topics/1775136?n=1) completely blew the minds of the community by hand-drawing **everything** in the style of the original background.
 The quality of this skin is impeccable, and the **1st** place is absolutely deserved.
-Congratulations to Spoo for their well-deserved victory!

 <div align="center">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/tYEMQL28rqg" frameborder="0" allowfullscreen></iframe>
 </div>

+Spoo is also someone who has only had 2 entries for an official contest, however the effort they put into this skin blew everything else out of the water, as apparent by the 300 vote gap between 1st and 2nd place.
+Congratulations on your very well deserved first victory!

 ![](/wiki/shared/news/2023-08-05-skinning-contest-icons-of-an-era-results/1st_badge@2x.png)